 The R Arithmetic operators include operators like Arithmetic Addition, Subtraction, Division, Multiplication, Exponent, Integer Division, and Modulus.
-All these R arithmetic operators are binary operators, which means they operate on two operands.
+These arithmetic operators are binary, meaning they operate on two operands.
 The table below shows all the Arithmetic Operators in R Programming language with examples.

 |+||Addition||15 + 5 = 20|

 |%/%||Integer Division – Same as Division. but it returns the integer value by flooring the extra decimals||16 %/% 3 = 5.
 If you divide 16 by 3 you get 5.333, but the Integer division operator trims the decimal values and outputs the integer|

 |^||Exponent – It returns the Power of One variable against the other||15 ^ 3 = 3375 (It means 15 Power 3 or 103).|

 |%%||Modulus – It returns the remainder after the division||15 %% 5 = 0 (Here remainder is zero).
 If it is 17 %% 4, then result = 1.|

 In this R Programming example, we use two variables, a and b, whose values are 16 and 3.
 Here, we are going to use these two variables to perform various arithmetic operations present in the R programming language